 There are two pools available to guests.
 Uzima Springs Pool is located at Animal Kingdom Lodge.
 It is probably one of the largest pools of the Disney resorts- 11,000 square feet!

 The pool features zero-depth entry and a waterslide.

 Samawati Springs Pool is located over at Disney’s Animal Kingdom Villas – Kidani.
 Guests can walk over to Kidani or take a shuttle to take a dip in this pool that features a waterslide and zero-depth entry.

 Complimentary towels are available at each pool.

 In addition to the pools, Hakuna Matata Playground and an arcade is available to guests.
-However, I would not be surprised if neither of these are available currently or in the near future.

 I love staying at Animal Kingdom Lodge.
 The resort is a stay in itself.
 Days can be spent just watching the wildlife that surrounds you.
 Cast Members go out of their way to tell you about animal facts and can make your stay so much more enjoyable.

 The theming of the resort is breathtaking and I could spend an entire day just looking at all of the fun architecture and history behind it all.

 During our stay, there were so many extra activities to do, such as nighttime safaris, storytimes and fun activities to do during the day.